Christopher enjoys writing about relationships and offering advice on various relationship issues.

 8. No Forgiveness, Just Fighting

 This one is a given.
-There are no breaks for happiness for the two of you, there is just fighting, bickering, and begrudgingly doing things together.
-With that said, I’m not talking about “Play Fighting” where both partners insult each other for the fun of it, I’m talking where there is a constant escalation of negativity between both parties.
-This is made extra worse every time something else from the past gets brought up (which it will) and the scenario leaps out of control and both parties gain nothing but anger from it.
+There are no breaks for happiness for the two of you; there is just fighting, bickering, and begrudgingly doing things together.
+With that said, I’m not talking about “Play Fighting,” where both partners insult each other for the fun of it; I’m talking about where there is a constant escalation of negativity between both parties.
+This is made extra worse every time something else from the past gets brought up (which it will), and the scenario leaps out of control, and both parties gain nothing but anger from it.

 9. Tension In Every Decision